-Boiler workers can handle a number of different daily job requirements, but regardless of function, the majority of these workers were negligently exposed to asbestos prior to the mid-1980s.
+Boiler workers handle a number of different daily job requirements, but regardless of function, the majority of these workers were negligently exposed to asbestos in the past, leading to mesothelioma and other diseases.
 Even today, asbestos remains a real concern in the boiler industry if workers aren’t trained properly.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.